opensafely-core/ehrql/docs/wiki-docs/running-ehrql.md

 Each of these actions defines an `output`, which has the potential data sensitivity indicated.

-:spiral_notepad: The definitions of "highly sensitive" and "moderately sensitive" are indicated in the [`project.yaml` documentation](https://docs.opensafely.org/actions-pipelines/#projectyaml-format).
+:notepad_spiral: The definitions of "highly sensitive" and "moderately sensitive" are indicated in the [`project.yaml` documentation](https://docs.opensafely.org/actions-pipelines/#projectyaml-format).

 The `generate_dataset` action's `run:` command should look familiar from the previous section.
 However, note that the `--output` path is now to a compressed CSV file (`dataset.csv.gz`).

-:spiral_notepad: We recommend the use of compressed CSV files when running code via the jobs site.
+:notepad_spiral: We recommend the use of compressed CSV files when running code via the jobs site.

 `summarise_dataset` uses a Python script called `summarise_dataset.py`.
 Copy the following into a file called `summarise_dataset.py` in your `learning-ehrql` directory.